jfCoronel/OpenSimula/docs/user_guide.md

 - **time_step** [_int_, unit = "s", default = 3600, min = 1]: Time step in seconds used for simulation.
 - **n_time_steps** [_int_, default = 8760, min = 1]: Number of time steps to simulate.
 - **initial_time** [_string_, default = "01/01/2001 00:00:00"]: Initial simulation time with format "DD/MM/YYYY hh:mm:ss".
+- **daylight_saving** [_boolean_, default = False]: Taking into account daylight saving time in the simulation.
+If its value is False, the whole simulation is performed in winter time without daylight saving.
+If True, the daylight saving time change will be taken into account, mainly in the components that define schedules.
+- **daylight_saving_start_time** [_string_, default = "25/03/2001 02:00:00"]: daylight saving start time, with format "DD/MM/YYYY hh:mm:ss".
+It will only be used if the daylight_saving parameter is set to True.
+- **daylight_saving_end_time** [_string_, default = "28/10/2001 02:00:00"]: daylight saving start time, time with format "DD/MM/YYYY hh:mm:ss".
+It will only be used if the daylight_saving parameter is set to True.
+- **n_max_iteration** [_int_, default = 1000, min = 1]: Maximum number of iterations in each time step.
+If after this number of iterations the instant has not converged, it is passed to the next time instant.
 - **simulation_order** [_string-list_, default = [
                     "File_data",
                     "File_met",